May 14, 2025

 Prerequisite Courses

-There are a number of college-level courses you must take to become eligible for application.
+There are several college-level courses you must take to become eligible for the application.
 Common prerequisite courses for PA school application include:

 These courses are designed to ensure that applicants have a solid foundation in the medical and science fields.